-Connect an Android Tablet to a PC
+Connect an Android Phone or Tablet to a PC

 When you connect the cable to both devices, your computer will instantly see the tablet and install the needed drivers to facilitate the connection.
 At this point, open the file manager (Explorer) on your computer (not the tablet) and you will see the tablet as another storage device which you and copy files to or from.